CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 * ./app/views/layouts/application.html.erb
   * add link_to contact_us
   <!-- this will throw an error as there is no route or view page for contact_us yet -->
+* ./config/routes.rb
+  * add route for GET contact_us
+* ./app/controllers/static_pages_controller.rb
+  * add contact_us method
+* $ code app/views/static_pages/contact_us.html.erb
+  * add contact_us content and form
+* ./config/routes.rb
+  * add route for POST contact_us
+* ./app/controllers/static_pages_controller.rb
+  * add logic in contact_us method so you can know in your view page if the form has been submitted or not
+* ./app/views/static_pages/contact_us.html.erb
+  * add if statement to display message instead if form has already been submitted
+  * add data: { turbo: false } to form so turbo-rails won't cause a conflict when rendering the same page.
 # ********************** End *********************

 # ********************* Labs *********************